 Once your account is looking amazing and positioned for growth, you have to turn your attention to how to sustain traffic long term.
 Again, this is where I send my clients to Tailwind to help with that.
 As busy, hustling and bustling online business owners, every minute counts.
 Let’s not make your life more complicated than it has to be.
-Tailwind has a bunch of great features that makes sharing your own content consistently and at a nicely timed interval pace easy, saves you time by allowing you to create board lists that group relevant boards together and lastly, getting your content in front of more eager pinners with Tailwind Tribes.
+Tailwind has a bunch of great features that makes sharing your own content consistently and at a nicely timed interval pace easy, saves you time by allowing you to create board lists that group relevant boards together and lastly, getting your content in front of more eager pinners with Tailwind Communities.

 Now, jump in!
 Get your toes wet and start sharing your amazing content on Pinterest.
 Start making beautiful pins and the rest is history!
 One HUGE reminder I always tell my clients, PIN LIKE A REGULAR USER!
 Or as Pinterest recommends, think like a pinner.
 What does typical Pinterest users want/search/research/need?
 And how can you fill that gap?